matthieugomez/LeastSquaresOptim.jl/README.md

 ```

 ## Memory
-The package has a particular emphasis on high dimensional problems.
-In particular, objects are updated in place at each method iteration: memory is allocated once and for all at the beginning of the function.
+The package has a particular emphasis on large problems.
+In particular, objects are updated in place at each method iteration: memory is allocated once and for all at the start of the function call.

 You can avoid any initial allocation by directly passing a `LeastSquaresProblemAllocated` to the `optimize!` function.
 Such an object bundles a `LeastSquaresProblem` object with a few storage objects.
 This allows to repeteadly solve a non linear least square problems with minimal memory allocatin.
 ```julia